mukulmeena/mukulmeena/README.md

 ## 👋 Hi, I’m @mukulmeena 👋
-- 💻 I’m interested in developing user interfaces for web applications and loves to solve problem solving questions
+- 💻 I’m interested in developing web applications and loves to solve problem solving questions
-- 🌱 I’m currently learning Full Stack web3 Development
+- 🌱 I’m currently learning web3.
+Specially about subgraphs and substreams.
 - 📫 How to reach me meenamukul12@gmail.com

 <!---